Toggling stiffness via multistability: Materials and methods

-Numerical simulations of the 3D planar metamaterials are performed using the COMSOL software and the solid mechanics package.
-In this case, to better capture the experiments, a nearly incompressible Neo-Hookean material is assumed to model the TPU nonlinear mechanical behavior.
-A three-dimensional body $\mathbb{B}_d$ immersed in the Euclidean space $\varepsilon$ is the reference configuration of the TPU structure.
+Numerical simulations of the two-cell metamaterials are performed using the COMSOL software and the solid mechanics package.
+In this case, to corroborate the experiments, a nearly incompressible Neo-Hookean material is assumed to model the Cheetah TPU hypereleastic mechanical behavior.
 The state variables of the problem are the displacements $\mathbf{u}$, the deformation gradient is therefore: $\mathbf{F} = \mathbf{I}+\nabla \mathbf{u}$.
 The free elastic energy $W$ corresponding to the Neo-Hookean hyperelastic material reads as: